rjlee/nrql_exporter/README.md

 # nrql_exporter

-The nrql_exporter is a simple ruby daemon that acts as a prometheus exporter.
+The nrql_exporter is a simple ruby daemon that acts as a telegraf exporter.
 It is designed to work with New Relic and allows NRQL queries to be exported in a telegraf format for consumption by tools such as prometheus.

 ## Configuration